Aid for Agriculture

 What are we still working on?

 Canada took a leadership role in responding to the global food crisis of 2007-08.
 As part of the G8 L’Aquila Food Security Initiative, Canada doubled its investment in agricultural development between 2008 and 2011.
-Since then Canada’s aid for agriculture has fallen to pre-2008 levels.
-We are now working to reverse that decline and encouraging Canada to boost support for agricultural development.
+For years after, Canada’s aid for agriculture fell to pre-2008 levels.
+With growing concern of the impact of climate change and other shocks on small-scale food producers, Canada’s investments in agriculture have risen once again.

 A policy brief submitted by the Canadian Food Security Policy Group to Global Affairs Canada to inform the development of implementation strategies for Canada’s Feminist International Assistance Policy.